davidraythompson/texturecam/README.md

 > ./tcclass -s 4 rocks.rf example/test-prep.pgm example/test-autolabel.ppm

 The new autolabel.ppm file represents the system's attempt to classify the image based on the learned random forest file.
+Colors correspond to the class labels in the original training data.
+In this example the blue areas signify "rock" surfaces, while the red is "sediment."
+These predictions describe the corresponding pixels of the original test image, test.pgm.
+Note that an area at the margin of the frame remains black; the random forest does not have a complete context window for those pixels, so it leaves them unclassified.

 Advanced Tricks
 --------